The Coffey Blog

 What makes a hospital magazine cover great?

-If you work on a healthcare magazine, this question is on your mind.
 Here at Coffey, it's a topic we never get tired of thinking about—and talking about!

 At the core, it's about images and words working well together.
 That starts with artists and editors collaborating too.
 That's what we've done here to answer questions we often hear from healthcare marketers about creating covers that truly shine.